rebelsky/csc207c/pages/los.md

 #### Development #6: Code reading

-ode reading is more than "there's a for loop here".
+Code reading is more than "there's a for loop here".
 You should describe the design decisions embedded in the code and the relation of the class to a larger ecosystem.
 (Why did someone create this class?)

 The specification says "_Read, understand, **and modify** code that you did not write._" I'd like to see appropriate modifications and a description of that modification.